 The ProfileTree Guide to Content Marketing

 In today’s digital marketplace, marketing with content is essential.
-The ways in which consumers choose to browse, buy and engage with their chosen brands have transformed: where customers were previously targeted on the high street with billboards and advertisements; content marketing today targets those audiences in the world of digital.
+The ways in which consumers choose to browse, buy and engage with their chosen brands have transformed: where customers were previously targeted on the high street with billboards and advertisements, content marketing today targets those audiences in the world of digital.
 For marketers, the world of digital takes many forms; from web pages and blog posts to social media and email.

 What is Content?

 In the world of marketing, digital content is all around us – a trend which continues to gather pace with the rise of metadata and smartphone technology.
 But what do we mean by ‘content’?
-In a nutshell, the digital marketing and content creation industry maintain that digital content is anything that can be published, including text and audio files; graphics, animations, videos and images.
+In a nutshell, the digital marketing and content creation industry maintains that digital content is anything that can be published, including text and audio files, graphics, animations, videos and images.
 In many cases, it can safely be said that whatever you are doing online, you are engaging with a piece of content.

 How do We Define Content Marketing?